MetehanUnal00/Aparment-Manager/readme.md

 - As a Manager, I want the dashboard to show a summary of total income and expenses for the current period.
 (Backend & Frontend) - e.g., 5
 Epic: Apartment & Flat Management

-- As a Manager, I want to register new apartments/flats in the database.
-(Backend & Frontend) - e.g., 8
+- As a Manager, I want to register new apartments/flats in the database, including assigning a tenant.
+(Backend & Frontend) - e.g., 8 (effort might increase slightly)
-- As a Manager, I want to view a list of all registered flats.
+- As a Manager, I want to view a list of all registered flats, with tenant information.
 (Backend & Frontend) - e.g., 3
-- As a Manager, I want to edit details of an existing flat.
-(Backend & Frontend) - e.g., 5
+- As a Manager, I want to edit details of an existing flat, including its tenant's information.
+(Backend & Frontend) - e.g., 5 (effort might increase slightly)
-- As a Manager, I want to delete a flat (handle with care, consider deactivation).
+- As a Manager, I want to delete a flat (handle with care, consider deactivation and tenant disassociation).
 (Backend & Frontend) - e.g., 3
+- Define and implement Tenant entity for tracking tenant information associated with a Flat.
+(Backend) - e.g., 3
+- Update Flat creation/update forms and display to include Tenant details.
+(Frontend) - e.g., 3
 Epic: Payment Management

 - As a Manager, I want to accept/record payments from tenants for their flats.
 (Backend & Frontend) - e.g., 8